Illegal Search Engines are what you’re here for, and let me start by saying that they aren’t as bad as they sound.

-Here, the concept of “illegal” doesn’t imply that using these search engines is illegal, what it does imply is that these search engines may help you stumble upon websites and link which may be illegal in some countries.
+Here, the concept of “illegal” doesn’t imply that using these search engines is illegal, what it does imply is that these search engines may help you stumble upon websites and links which may be illegal in some countries.

 11 Best Illegal Search Engines to Browse the DarkNet.

-Note that, using these Search Engines isn’t “illegal” by itself, although using the search engine, landing on an illegal deep web marketplace and then buying something or getting involved with anything illegal totally is illegal, even on the deep web!
+Note that, using these Search Engines isn’t “illegal” by itself, although using the search engine, landing on an illegal deep web marketplace, and then buying something or getting involved with anything illegal totally is illegal, even on the deep web!

 Let’s teleport you to the land of Illegal Search Engines then?

-First time user must read: How to access the deep web secure and anonymous.
+First-time users must read: How to access the deep web secure and anonymous.